- Windows hides advanced power plans like Maximum/Ultimate Performance that reduce latency and prioritize speed over saving.

 e9a42b02-d5df-448d-aa00-03f14749eb61

-When we use powercfg to duplicate this scheme, Windows copies that hidden template and displays it alongside the other plans.
-On many computers, this option is not enabled by default, especially in Home editions of Windows or in laptops where the manufacturer prefers to maintain more conservative plans to avoid excessive power consumption and heat.
+When we use powercfg to duplicate this scheme, Windows copies this hidden template and displays it alongside the other plans.
+On many computers, this option isn't available by default, especially on Windows Home editions or laptops where the manufacturer prefers to use more conservative plans to avoid excessive power consumption and heat.

-The difference compared to the classic “High Performance” is that Maximum/Ultimate Performance is more aggressive: It almost completely disables the power-saving states of the CPU and other components.This avoids constant frequency changes.
-In demanding games or tasks such as rendering, compilation, engineering, or intensive computing, this lower latency is noticeable, especially on systems with many cores.
+The difference compared to the classic "High Performance" mode is that Maximum/Ultimate Performance is more aggressive: it almost completely disables power-saving states for the CPU and other components , preventing constant frequency changes.
+In demanding games or tasks like rendering, compilation, engineering, or intensive computing, this lower latency is noticeable, especially on systems with many cores.

 Activate the hidden power plan in Windows 10 and Windows 11

 Even if you don't see it, the High Performance power plan is usually available in Windows 10 and 11, and it only takes one command to make it appear in the list.
-The procedure is simple, but it's important to do it with administrator permission for it to work.
+The procedure is simple, but it's important to run it with administrator privileges for it to work.

 In Windows, you can use either the classic command prompt (cmd) or PowerShell.
 The key is to run the tool with elevated privileges, since powercfg modifies the system's global power settings, and without those permissions, you won't be able to create or clone power plans.